 Humans are Integral to Quality Assurance

-Automated testing has been around for a long time.
 If done rightly, automated software testing can save time, add efficiency, minimize efforts, and use human cognitive skills in a productive way.
 The automated testing environment allows you to execute repetitive tasks and regression tests without the intervention of manual testers.
-However, quality is a very subtle attribute and automating verification of every minor nuance is unimaginable.
-Same is true for complex integrations and interactions between systems that need to be verified.
+However, quality is a very subtle attribute, and automating the verification of every minor nuance is unimaginable.
+The same is true for complex integrations and interactions between systems that need to be verified.

 One fact needs to be very clear: